edunham/site/2016/05/10/reflections_on_my_first_live_webcast.rst

 ====================================

-This morning, I participated in the O'Reilly `Emerging Languages Webcast`_ with my `"Rust from a Scripting Background"`_ talk.
+This morning, I participated in the O'Reilly `Emerging Languages Webcast`_ with my "`Rust from a Scripting Background`_" talk.
 Here's how it went.

 Preparation
 -----------